Mindfulness for children 1:1 sessions:

 - Mindful listening practice (and mindfulness walks)

 - Mindful eating; games to wake up the senses

 - Fun relaxation tools for your child to use as resources

 - Interactive drawing work

-My deepest interest is in seeing adults and children learn to live with more ease, joy and well being.
+My deep interest is in seeing adults and children learn to live with more ease, joy and well being.
 I know at first hand our human capacity for pain, and i have understood that it is the mind which creates and perpetuates the most intense suffering.
-I have found mindfulness practice to be wonderful in learning to slow down, to uncover limiting thinking patterns, and for cultivating more ease and spontaneity in my everyday life.
+I have found mindfulness practice to be wonderful in learning to slow down, to uncover limiting thinking patterns, and to cultivate more ease and spontaneity in my everyday life.

-In 2007 I had the great privilege to meet and become a student of Aotearoa-born Spiritual Master, Sri Yanchiji.
-The spiritual journey, of re-discovering the natural and inherent joy that comes from simply Being, and finding out all that eclipses that happiness, is increasingly informing my work with others.
+In 2007 I had the privilege to meet and become a student of Aotearoa-born Spiritual Master, Sri Yanchiji.
+The spiritual journey, of re-discovering the natural and inherent joy that comes from simply Being, and enquiring into all that eclipses that happiness, is increasingly informing my work with others.